Why choosing the right Door Closer for your fire door matters?

 Decide if the situation needs Delayed Action.
 If the user requires a delay from when the door is open to when it starts to close, then a Delayed Action door closer can assist.
 This is helpful for wheelchair, walking frames and pushchair users.
 Indeed, delayed-action door closers are often used in Public buildings where meeting Doc M / BS8300 may require door closers that assist the less able; giving equal opportunity and access.
 If in doubt check with building control if delayed action is needed in your building, or take advice from an architect.

-Rutland offer RIBA-approved CPD training courses on Door Closers.
+Rutland offer CPD training courses on Door Closers that can be delivered face to face or online

 Request a call back